LoDAlphA/Eastern-Sun-Rises/readme.txt

 -set items get stuck to a color after changing it 2-3 times, logout/login with the char fix this.
 -if you using D2Hackit you will get an ingame message everytime you put a dye in your inventory, you can ignore those.

+-For everybody crashing with the latest patch.
+Install visual studio and download the latest mod version from git-hub: https://github.com/LoDAlphA/Eastern-Sun-Rises)

+There is a conflict between the D2Dyes.dll and D2AnimatedItems.dll.
+If you want your items also be palshifted in your inventory.
+Disable the D2AnimatedItems.dll by removing the following line from D2Mod.ini D2AnimatedItems=D2AnimatedItems.dll.

 [Hidden Treasure]
 The first Hidden Treasure was discovered by Narzath.
 It increases the maximum Skill Level by one.
 Seven left for you guys to find;).